 The Engaged Learning Community

 Be inspired and supported by joining a network of academics working to develop Engaged Learning at the University.
-Jointly led by BILT and the Careers Service, the Engaged Learning Community is a source of expertise, good practice, and peer support for all its members.
+Led by the Careers Service in partnership with BILT, the Engaged Learning Community is a source of expertise, good practice, and peer support for all its members.

 Engaged Learning & employability